vedderb/vesc_express/main/display/README.md

 3. at rgb332:   10000 Bytes
 4. at rgb565:   20000 Bytes
 5. at rgb888:   30000 Bytes

-Image-buffers can be created in two ways using the graphics library:
-1. `img-buffer` - allocates a blank image-buffer in lbm memory.
-2. `img-buffer-from-bin` - creates an image-buffer from an image imported into the script.

 There are a number of function for drawing onto an image-buffer:
 1. img-setpix